-The Earthquake Warning for California systems use science, state-of-the-art ground motion monitoring, as well as new and existing alerting methods to deliver warnings to people via cell phones before the strongest shaking arrives.
-Seconds to tens of seconds of alert can provide opportunity to take life-saving actions such as Drop, Cover, and Hold On and put devices into various forms of a safe mode.
+Earthquake Warning California uses state-of-the-art ground motion monitoring, as well as a variety of alerting methods to deliver warnings to people via cell phones before the strongest shaking arrives.
+Seconds to tens of seconds of alert can provide opportunity to take life-saving actions such as "drop, cover, and hold on" and put devices into safe modes.
 The speed of the alert will vary depending on one's distance from the origin of the earthquake.
 The closer one is to origin, the quicker one will receive the alert.
 In some cases people may receive an alert once they feel shaking or after an earthquake passes.